Butter Sponge Cake Recipe

 If you wish to go the extra mile you could even make a Victoria Sponge cake with this recipe as a base.
 You make two rounds (so twice the ingredients in the recipe).

-One of the rounds you then need to cut flat with a bread knife when it has cooled down.
+You then need to cut one of the rounds flat with a bread knife when it has cooled down.
 And before you serve it up you add some freshly whipped cream and some strawberry or raspberry jam to make a sort of cake sandwich.

 Nothing could be more English than one of these at your afternoon tea with some scones and clotted cream.